Southern States 200

 Event overview

-The Southern States 200 is a point-to-point mountain trail race held March 18-22, 2026.
-The course runs from Mill Creek near Dalton, Georgia, to the summit of Mount Cheaha in Cheaha State Park, Alabama.
-The race distance is 203.14 miles, with 27,933 ft of elevation gain and a 100-hour time limit.
-The route follows the Pinhoti Trail and crosses the Chattahoochee and Talladega National Forests.
-Lodging is available at Bald Rock Lodge adjacent to the finish.
+The Southern States 200 (aka THE PINHOTI 200) is a point-to-point 200-mile trail run held March 18-22, 2026.
+The course distance is 203.14 miles with 27,933 feet of elevation gain and a 100-hour time limit.
+The race starts near Mill Creek, Dalton, Georgia, follows the Pinhoti Trail, crosses Chattahoochee and Talladega National Forests, and finishes at the summit of Mount Cheaha in Cheaha State Park.

-There are 15 full aid stations plus one water-only station.
-Aid stations are in tents and some are heated.
-Twelve stations accept drop bags.
-All stations except John's Mountain and Lost Gulch allow crew access.
-Five heated sleep stations are located at miles 69, 101, 122, 158, and 183; those sites provide sleeping pads, bags, and a wake-up service.
-Medical personnel are on course, all runners must carry SPOT trackers, and the course is marked with flags, ribbons, and reflective tape on later sections.
-A training camp is scheduled February 7-8, 2026 in Oxford, limited to 30 participants and including course previews, meals, and transport.
+Support features include 15 full aid stations plus one water-only station; all aid stations use 10x20 or larger tents with sidewalls and are heated when needed.
+There is hot, made-to-order food 24/7 with meal options, medical personnel on course, and drop-bag service at 12 stations.
+Crew access is allowed at all aid stations except John's Mountain and Lost Gulch.
+Five heated sleep stations are located at miles 69, 101, 122, 158, and 183 and include sleeping pads, bags, and a wake-up service.
+The course is marked with flags and reflective tape after Snake Creek Gap, all runners use SPOT trackers, and runners must carry the GPX course file on a navigation device.
+Training camp is scheduled February 7-8, 2026, limited to 30 participants and includes course previews, meals, and transport.
 Visit the organization's website for the most recent information.